nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 # Universal, synchronous and in-thread loader hooks

-For background and motivation, see https://github.com/nodejs/node/issues/52219
+For background and motivation, see https://github.com/nodejs/node/issues/52219.
+Prototype implementation is in https://github.com/joyeecheung/node/tree/sync-hooks.

 TL;DR: the top priority of this proposal is to allow sun-setting CJS loader monkey patching as non-breakingly as possible (which is why it needs to be synchronous and in-thread because that's how the CJS loader and `require()` works).
 Then it's API consistency with the existing `module.register()` off-thread hooks.